 The prime ministers of Denmark and Greenland will travel to Germany and France this week in a bid to bolster European support amid President Trump’s recent push to take control of the Arctic island.

-Denmark’s Mette Frederiksen and Greenland’s Jens-Frederik Nielsen will meet Tuesday with German Chancellor Friedrich Merz and Wednesday with French President Emmanuel Macron, according to their official schedules.
+Denmark’s Mette Frederiksen and Greenland’s Jens-Frederik Nielsen met Tuesday with German Chancellor Friedrich Merz in Berlin and Wednesday with French President Emmanuel Macron in Paris, according to their official schedules.

 Ms. Frederiksen and Mr. Nielsen’s meeting with Mr. Macron appears aimed at clarifying Europe’s role in Greenland’s security following the U.S.-NATO agreement, with the French leader expected to reaffirm his country’s support for Greenland’s sovereignty.